How Minyma stays private.

 Identity Device-based identity material

-Cipher AES-GCM payload protection
+Cipher AES-256-GCM authenticated payload protection

 Attachments Ciphertext upload and download flow